Package Leaflet: Information for the User

 Common(may affect up to 1 in 10 people)

-If you experience any of these effects severely, inform your doctor
+If you suffer from any of these effects severely, inform your doctor

-If you experience any of these effects severely, inform your doctor.
+If you suffer from any of these effects severely, inform your doctor.

-(thrombocytopenia), the number of red blood cells (worsening of anemia), the number of white blood cells (neutropenia) or the number of all types of blood cells
+(thrombocytopenia), of the number of red blood cells (worsening of anemia), of the number of white blood cells (neutropenia) or of the number of all types of blood cells

 (pancytopenia)

-Do not use this medication after the expiration date that appears on the packaging and on the blister after CAD.
+Do not use this medicine after the expiration date that appears on the packaging and on the blister after CAD.
 The expiration date is the last day of the month indicated.

 Each film-coated tablet of Deferasirox Zentiva 360 mg contains 360 mg of deferasirox.

-The tablet coating contains: lactose monohydrate, hypromellose (E464); titanium dioxide (E171); triacetin and aluminium hydroxide indigotin (E132) (contains sodium).
+The tablet coating contains: lactose monohydrate, hypromellose (E464); titanium dioxide (E171); triacetin and aluminum lake of indigo carmine (E132) (contains sodium).

-Blue film-coated, oval, biconvex tablets with impressions “D7FX” on one face and “360” on the other.
+Blue, oval, biconvex film-coated tablets, with impressions "D7FX" on one side and "360" on the other.
 Approximate tablet dimensions 15 mm in length x 9 mm in width.

-Pouches containing 30 or 90 film-coated tablets.
-The pouch may be perforated or non-perforated.
+Packaging containing 30 or 90 film-coated tablets.
+The blister may be perforated or non-perforated.

 Marketing Authorization Holder